| |

 Planning to attend Oktoberfest?
 This guide will help you find the perfect place to stay in Munich so you can enjoy the world’s largest beer festival.

-Oktoberfest traditional clothes
+Oktoberfest traditional clothing and dance

 Tip: Don’t Wait to Book Accommodations For Oktoberfest